Map attribute fields

 Note:

 Choosing source fields is especially important when reconciling schema differences between two datasets that are being processed.
 Tools such as Append and Merge combine multiple datasets into a single output dataset, so matching attribute fields ensures that the output meets your expectations.
-For example, if one dataset has an attribute field named Street_Name and the other dataset has an attribute field named Name_Of_Street, when the two datasets are combined, you want the values from those two attribute fields to be put into a single output attribute field.
+For example, if one dataset has an attribute field named Street_Name and the other dataset has an attribute field named Name_Of_Street, when the two datasets are combined, you want the values from those two attribute fields to be combined into a single output attribute field.

 Choose an action to determine how one or multiple source fields will be handled.
 For example, use the Concatenate action to combine the values of multiple fields from the same table, or use the Sum or Mean action to calculate a statistic for numeric fields.